john29917958/john29917958.github.io/source/about/index.md

 2017/08 ~ now
 Position: Computer Integrated Manufacturing Engineer Major contributions:
-- Used "feature toggle" concept to integrate divergent-versioned old system into single distribution and published to three TSMC fabs.
+- Used "feature toggle" concept for integrating divergent-versioned old system into single distribution and published to three TSMC fabs.
 Two aged systems were successfully integrated in total.

 ---